 * May be increased for specific costs.

 2. University Fees are assessed to all students registered on-campus.
-These fees are comprised of the Student Association, and MD Activity Fees.
+These fees are comprised of the Student Association and MD Activity Fees.
 The Student Association Fee is $3.00/credit to a maximum of $45.00/semester for all medical students.
-The Activity Fee is $380/yr. (for 1st year students), $300/yr. (for 2nd year students), $150/yr. (for 3rd year students), and $150/yr. (for 4th year students).Additionally, 1st year students are charged a $50 orientation fee.
-Note: for financial aid all awards will be rounded to the nearest dollar for these fees.
+The Activity Fee is $390/yr. (for 1st year students), $310/yr. (for 2nd year students), $170/yr. (for 3rd year students), and $170/yr. (for 4th year students).Additionally, 1st year students are charged a $50 orientation fee and a $100 Step 1 study fee.
+2nd Year students are also charged a $200 Step 1 study fee.

-Increases to the Standard Cost of Attendance (COA) Budgets, Deadline for requests: April 15, unless otherwise noted.
+Increases to the Standard Cost of Attendance (COA) Budgets

 Note: All requests for an increase to the COA must include the documentation mentioned for each category and a signed Loan Increase Form, which may be found here.
 All documentation and the Loan Increase Form must be presented to a financial aid counselor, in person, four weeks prior to the end of any semester, unless otherwise noted.
 Requests made after the last day of exams will be processed in the first week of the following semester.
 Please note that all requests for an increase to the COA, for the purpose of increased borrowing, require one-on-one counseling.